boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    It is worth noting that there is no strict correlation between TN QoS Classes and Transport Planes.
-The TN domain can be operated with e.g., 8 TN QoS Classes (representing 8 hardware queues in the routers), and 2 Transport Classes (e.g., latency optimized transport plane using link latency metrics for path calculation, and transport plane following IGP metrics).
+The TN domain can be operated with e.g., 8 TN QoS Classes (representing 8 hardware queues in the routers), and 2 Transport Planes (e.g., latency optimized transport plane using link latency metrics for path calculation, and transport plane following IGP metrics).
 TN QoS Class determines the per-hop behavior when the packets are transiting through the TN domain, while